apache/spark/docs/running-on-kubernetes.md

     suffixed by the current timestamp to avoid name conflicts.
 In client mode, if your application is running inside a pod, it is highly recommended to set this to the name of the pod your driver is running in.
-Setting this value in client mode allows the driver to become the owner of its executor pods, which in turn allows the executor pods to be garbage collecfted by the cluster.
+Setting this value in client mode allows the driver to become the owner of its executor pods, which in turn allows the executor pods to be garbage collected by the cluster.
   </td>
 </tr>
 <tr>